 11. A bad boss cultivates a scary reputation

 A short temper and an impatient attitude are a bad combination in a manager.
 Employees should be able to come to their boss when they need support, see hurdles looming ahead or worry that something is about to go wrong.
-If administrative professionals are intimidated, they might start looking for a new job.
+If a team members feels intimidated, they might start looking for a new job.

 12. A bad boss takes things personally